elie29/store/README.md

 }
 ```

-An initial state is a simple object that should implement BasicState as follow:
+An initial state is a simple object that implements BasicState as follow:

 ```TS
 const INITIAL_STATE: BasicState = {